The amount of time a kenshi spends as a beginner (not yet wearing

 (the count resets to zero if two keikos in a row are missed)

-at a beginner's level, the fundamentals of kendo.
+at least at a beginner's level, the fundamentals of kendo.

 The kenshi should expect to spend a similar amount of time in this